DraviaVemal/GIT-WebServer/README.md

 ## Message

-    Under Development project, wait for release v1.0.0 for backward compatable updates to start
+    Under Development project, wait for release v1.0.0 for backward compatable updates to start.

+    Sorry Guys currently engaged in other work if and one need urgent focus on this project drop a mail :)

 ## Beta version installation